Four Minnesota bars linked to youth COVID-19 surge

 Free testing clinics in Minneapolis and St. Paul found a relatively low rate of infections — roughly 1.5% of the more than 7,700 demonstrators and others tested at these sites over the prior two weeks.

 Testing was recommended for anyone involved in the protests, whether they had respiratory symptoms or not.
-In the case of the bargoers, Ehresmann said they most likely had symptoms as they weren't part of any mass screening recommendation and had sought out testing on their own.
+In the case of the bar patrons, Ehresmann said they most likely had symptoms as they weren't part of any mass screening recommendation and had sought out testing on their own.

 Detected cases of COVID-19 via testing are the tip of the iceberg.
 CDC officials on Thursday estimated that every one lab-confirmed case represented 10 cases.
 Most infections result in mild or no symptoms, but people with mild infections are risks for spreading the virus to others.